 Bush School Scholarships are the centerpiece of the school's financial aid program.
-The scholarships are merit-based and all admitted MPSA and MIA residential students without significant sponsorship/fellowships are considered.
+The scholarships are merit-based and all full-time MPSA and MIA students are considered.
 Levels of aid vary in increments from $1,000 to $15,000 a year.
 Bush School Scholarships do not require a work commitment in exchange for the aid and are renewed in the second year if a minimum GPA is achieved.

 Graduate Assistant - researchers (GARs) or non-teaching (GANTs) may provide a source of financial aid for second-year students within the Bush School.
 These are competitively awarded, with academic achievement in year one, or certain qualifications, as central considerations.
 Graduate assistants work with faculty or staff for 20 hours per week, earning a stipend and insurance aid.
 Some of these are tied to the above OGAPS awards.
-Students who receive a Bush School GA position, must give up their original Bush School Scholarship, as they cannot double dip from our funds.
+Students who receive a Bush School GA position must give up their original Bush School Scholarship since they cannot double dip from our funds.

 Graduate Assistantships (GAs) may also be procured elsewhere on the Texas A&M campus through the Texas A&M student employment site, as well as networking on campus.
 Graduate assistants in other departments also work with faculty or staff for 20 hours per week, earning a stipend and insurance aid.
 Students who receive a GA position outside of the Bush School, do NOT have to give up their Bush School Scholarship, as GA funding is not ours.

 Students are strongly encouraged to apply for other forms of financial aid, including grants and loans, by completing the Free Application for Federal Student Aid (FAFSA).
 Students are encouraged to fill out the form before or during the application process.